 Help the YL to consider which section they might like to work with.
 Would they like to be a section leader or to help on an occasional basis?
 Consider other roles, too.
 They could become a member of the Executive Committee or a manager or supporter role.
 They could join an Active Support Unit (ASU) or get a permit to support others to do outdoor and adventure activities.
 To run Scouting effectively, we need all kinds of volunteers in all kinds of roles.

-Did you know that the Platinum and Diamond Chief Scout’s Awards, the Duke of Edinburgh’s Award and the Queen’s Scout Award have a volunteering element?
+Did you know that the Platinum and Diamond Chief Scout’s Awards, the Duke of Edinburgh’s Award and the King’s Scout Award have a volunteering element?
 Volunteering as a YL can count towards this.

 Explorer Belt – continue the fun and adventure by taking part in an Explorer Belt.
 This will put the YLs planning and organisation skills to good use!